kkocdko/kblog/source/posts/20211004-1950 Tweak CPU Power Elegantly on Windows.md

 ## Using WinAPI

-Refer to the descriptions on [MSDN](https://docs.microsoft.com/en-us/windows/win32/api/powersetting/), we could find that there are some WinAPI provided functions which could modify the power config.
-So `boost-awhile.cc`:
+Refer to the descriptions on [MSDN](https://docs.microsoft.com/en-us/windows/win32/api/powersetting/), we could find that there are some WinAPI which could modify the power config.
+So `cpu-rate.cc`:

 ```cpp
 #include <windows.h>